To request keys:

 Access for Miner Card IDs will be disabled upon:

 The loss or theft of any key should be reported immediately to the key holder's supervisor, S&T Access Control Office, and the University Police Department.
 Replacement of lost, misplaced or stolen keys will be made in accordance with procedures for original issue.
-The dean, director, Director of Design & Construction Management, or Director of Facilities Operations will determine re-keying of locks or space at the individual’s or department's expense.
-For employees, the department of employment will be charged a $250 lost key fee per key.
-For students, a $250 lost key fee per key will be charged to the department which approved the key issuance.
+The Director of Design & Construction Management will determine if re-keying of locks or spaces are necessary, and this work will be at the individual’s or department's expense.
+For employees, the department of employment will be charged a minimum $250 lost key fee per key.
+For students, a minimum $250 lost key fee per key will be charged to the department which approved the key issuance.
 This fee may be refunded upon return of keys.

 If the lost key was issued to a contractor, a lost key fee will be assessed to the contractor.
 This fee will be calculated as the cost to re-core any locks(s) controlled by the lost key plus the cost to cut and re-issue any control and/or master key(s) for the core(s) being changed.